sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 <!-- border -->![MDK](img-3.1.png)

-### Bind Set State log action to success of InitializeOffline action
+### Bind Set State log action to success of Initialize Offline action

 When the metadata is downloaded from App Update, `OnDidUpdate` event is being called which eventually triggers `InitializeOffline.action`.
 You can look at `Application.app` file for the details.